 Because of the limited spots, it is highly recommended that this entire packet is reviewed with the prospective student to have a clear understanding of the requirements this program will demand.

-Please return the following pages along with the required documents to the EMS Department during your scheduled interview.
+Please return the following pages along with the required documents to the EMS Department.

 Main Campus

 Jack Knight Building RM.
 130